-Established by Aisling Rusk in 2017, Studio idir believes in creating buildings that reflect and respond to your values, your uniqueness, your life and the way you want to live it.
+Established by Aisling Rusk in 2017, Studio idir believes in creating buildings that reflect and respond to you and your family’s, or company’s, values; your uniqueness; your life and work and the way you want them to play out in space.

 Aisling Rusk, Director – PhD, BSc(Hons) Architecture, MArch, ARB, RIBA

 Aisling studied Art in Manchester before completing her studies in Architecture (with first class honours) in Aberdeen and Cardiff, where her award-winning student work was twice shortlisted for the prestigious RIBA Presidents Medals.
 She has worked in London, Edinburgh, New Zealand and Belfast projects with a range of scales.
 Prior to establishing Studio Idir she built her reputation locally undertaking a number of widely-published residential projects as a sole practitioner.
 Her PhD investigated spatial practices that build connection within the divided contexts of Palestine/Israel and Northern Ireland.
 She teaches MArch at QUB in the Streetspace Studio with Agustina Martire, is the inaugural chair of RSUA Women in Architecture and sits on the RIBA Validation Panel.
 Aisling was selected as one of the Architect’s Journal’s 40 architects under 40 in 2020.
 She lives in East Belfast with her husband and two children.